Rule of law dispute deepens as rulings by Polish and EU courts clash | Law-Order

 Rule of law dispute deepens as rulings by Polish and EU courts clash

-The tribunal then ruled that the demand to suspend the disciplinary chamber was against the constitution.
-Shortly before the ruling, the deputy head of the Court of Justice of the European Union (ECJ) told Poland to immediately halt all activities of the chamber.
+"With the best will to interpret the constitution, it is impossible to find in it the powers of the (EU) Court of Justice to suspend Polish laws concerning the system of Polish courts," said Constitutional Tribunal judge Bartlomiej Sochanski.
+Wednesday's ruling in Warsaw came as a result of proceedings initiated by Brussels against Poland, as part of which the Court of Justice of the European Union (CJEU) told Warsaw last year to suspend a panel it had created to discipline judges.

-Interim measures imposed on the Polish judicial system by the top European court are against the Polish constitution, Poland's Constitutional Tribunal said on Wednesday, deepening the political conflict between Warsaw and Brussels.
+Interim measures imposed on the Polish judicial system by the top European court are against the Polish constitution, Poland's Constitutional Tribunal said on Wednesday, accelerating the collision course between Warsaw and Brussels.

-Poland's ruling right-wing nationalist Law and Justice party(PiS) has overhauled the country's courts in recent years, arguing that it will make the judicial system more efficient and rid it of residual communist influence.
-But opposition parties, human rights groups and the EU say that giving Poland's justice minister more control over judges, forcing some out and promoting others possibly on political grounds, undermines the independence of the judiciary.
+The ruling is one of two that will be handed down by the tribunal this week that some observers say call into question the primacy of European Union law, potentially jeopardising Poland's continued membership of the 27-nation bloc.
+"With the best will to interpret the constitution, it is impossible to find in it the powers of the (EU) Court of Justice to suspend Polish laws concerning the system of Polish courts," said Constitutional Tribunal judge Bartlomiej Sochanski.

-As part of proceedings initiated by Brussels against Poland, the Court of Justice of the European Union told Warsaw last year to suspend a panel it had created to discipline judges.
+Wednesday's ruling in Warsaw came as a result of proceedings initiated by Brussels against Poland, as part of which the Court of Justice of the European Union (CJEU) told Warsaw last year to suspend a panel it had created to discipline judges.
 The panel - the Polish Supreme Court's disciplinary chamber - asked the tribunal whether such a suspension was constitutional.
-The tribunal then ruled that the demand to suspend the disciplinary chamber was against the constitution.

-Shortly before the ruling, the deputy head of the Court of Justice of the European Union (ECJ) told Poland to immediately halt all activities of the chamber.
+Shortly before the ruling on Wednesday, the deputy head of the CJEU again told Poland to immediately halt all activities of the chamber - comments echoed by EU Justice Commissioner Didier Reynders.
+Poland's ruling nationalist Law and Justice (PiS) party says the EU is interfering in its right to make its own laws by challenging its judicial reforms, which it says are necessary to make courts function more effectively and remove a residue of communist influence.

+"Fortunately the constitution and normality prevails over an attempt ... to interfere in the internal affairs of a member state, in this case Poland," Justice Minister Zbigniew Ziobro told a news conference.
+Opposition parties and human rights groups say the reforms aim to increase political control over the courts, and that questioning the primacy of EU law could result in Poland's eventual exit from the bloc.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)